bakins/lua-resty-riak/README.md

 This library is currently _alpha_ quality.
 It passes all its unit tests.
 A few billion requests per day are handled by it however.

-Users are encouraged to test the code in the `refactor` branch.
-It is a complete rewrite.
-The internal code has been greatly simplified while providing the same functionality.
-It, however, has not received the same amount of testing.

 ## Description ##

 This Lua library is a riak protocol buffer client driver for the [ngx_lua nginx module](http://wiki.nginx.org/HttpLuaModule)